MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/nc-acxstreams-evt_acx_stream_get_capture_packet.md

 ## -description

 **EvtAcxStreamGetCapturePacket** tells the driver to indicate which packet (0-based) was completely filled most recently, including the QPC value at the time the driver started filling the packet.

 ## -parameters

 ### -param Stream

 An ACXSTREAM object represents an audio stream created by a circuit.
-The stream is composed of a list of elements created based on the parent circuit’s elements.
+The stream is composed of a list of elements created based on the parent circuit's elements.
 For more information, see [ACX - Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ### -param LastCapturePacket

 A value indicating the position of the last captured packet.
 This is a 0-based index indicating how many complete packets of data have been captured.

 ### -param QPCPacketStart

 A value indicating the start time of the last captured packet.

 ### -param MoreData